Jacob A. Miller-Klugesherz (CV)

 Citizens' Climate Lobby

-§ Scheduled and participated in lobby meetings with Kansas Senators and Rep. Tracey Mann (KS-01).
+§ Scheduled and participated in lobby meetings with Kansas Senators and Representatives.

 § Trained participants how to lobby with others and on their own.